symbol/symbol-docs/source/concepts/receipt.rst

 Alias resolution
 ****************

-When a transaction includes an :doc:`alias <namespace>`, a :ref:`resolution statement <resolution-statement>` reflects the resolved value for that block:
+When a transaction includes an :doc:`alias <namespace>`, a so called :ref:`resolution statement <resolution-statement>` reflects the resolved value for that block:

 * **Address Resolution**: An account alias was used in the block.
 * **Mosaic Resolution**: A mosaic alias was used in the block.